praveenck/docs/content/index.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For reference, you can review the product service call invocation here: [Product Service Call Invocation][4]
+For reference, you can review the product service call invocation here: [Product
+Service Call Invocation][4]

 [3]: <https://github.com/magento/magento2/blob/master/app/code/Mage/Catalog/etc/service-calls.xml>
 [4]: <https://github.com/magento/magento2/blob/master/app/code/Mage/Catalog/view/frontend/layout.xml>

-At this point, you should have a working extension that has both presentation and business logic implemented and working together.
+At this point, you should have a working extension that has both presentation
+and business logic implemented and working together.

 ### 4. Configure Your Extension's Option Lists

-In addition to creating the presentation and business logic, you often need to accept configuration for your extension.
-This is ofcourse optional.
-To set up configuration, you can use static and dynamic options lists.
-Y can create these option lists by editing a system.xml file.
+Your extension can now be configured.
+To set up configuration, you create static
+and dynamic option lists by editing a system.xml file.
+Learn more about setting

-Learn more about creating option lists here: [Extension Configuration][5]
+up option lists here: [Extension Configuration][5]

 [5]: <http://praveenck.github.io/docs/option-list/>